Although these autoimmune diseases and Type 2 diabetes are not connected directly, there is a common link: cellular inflammation.

 So, do you have "max coverage"?
 If you're not sure, you'll need to do a nutrient gap analysis based on what you're eating; or, just get the Autoimmune Diseases ebook, which has the nutrient gap analysis built into the nutritional program.

-Most people don't believe that they have a vitamin, mineral or some other nutrient deficiency.
+Most people don't believe or are aware that they have a vitamin, mineral or some other nutrient deficiency.
 Ironically, this is one of the reasons why nutrient deficiencies are on the rise!

 The other reason has to do with the testing.
 Since the blood test limit is set so low (usually based on RDA standards, which are out of date), most deficiencies are overlooked.

 For more details about specific vitamin and mineral deficiencies, how they affect your health and how to treat them (especially if you have diabetes, an autoimmune disease, a food sensitivity issue or a leaky gut), refer to the Vitamin and Mineral Deficiencies web page.

 Based on the DTD Autoimmune Protocol (AIP) &Autoimmune Diseases Nutritional Program, the following nutritional strategies are designed to address inflammation, candida, and gut health associated with the specific autoimmune disease and to help calm, rebalance and strengthen the immune system.